 \section{Testing Independence}

-In this section, we are given a fixed multipartite state $\rho$, and our goal is to study whether it is independent, i.e., in the tensor product form, or far from being independent.
-We derive testing algorithm and almost matching lower bound within the collective measurements setting, and testing algorithm for independent measurements.
-We start with the bipartite independence testing, and then generalize to multipartite independence.
+The goal of independence testing is to determine whether a fixed multipartite state $\rho$ is independent, i.e., in tensor product form, or far from being independent.
+Hence, in this section, we outline a series of testing algorithms and almost matching lower bounds in joint measurement setting, independent measurement, and in a streaming fashion.
+We begin with the bipartite independence testing and then generalize to multipartite independence testing.